 Breaking Women: Gender, Race, and the New Politics of Imprisonment is available from New York University Press.

 Since the 1980s, when the War on Drugs kicked into high gear and prison populations soared, the increase in women’s rate of incarceration has steadily outpaced that of men.
-As a result, women’s prison in the US have suffered perhaps the most drastically from overcrowding and recurrent budget crises.
+As a result, women’s prisons in the US have suffered perhaps the most drastically from overcrowding and recurrent budget crises.
 In this book, Jill A. McCorkel draws upon four years of ethnographic research in a major US women’s prison to uncover why tougher drug laws have so greatly affected those incarcerated there, and how the very nature of punishment has been deeply altered as a result.
-A fascinating and yet sobering study, Breaking Women foregrounds the gendered and racialized assumptions behind tough-on-crime policies while offering a vivid account of how the contemporary prison system impacts individual lives.
+A fascinating and yet sobering study, Breaking Women foregrounds the sexist and racist assumptions behind tough-on-crime policies while offering a vivid account of how the contemporary prison system impacts individual lives.